pocketgems/dynamodb/docs/dynamodb.md

      with a given race ID and runner name (slow because this would involve a database query instead of a simple local computation!).

 Note: Keys are table-specific.
-Two different items in different tables may have the same key.
+Two different rows in different tables may have the same key.

 ### Fields
-Fields are pieces of data attached to an item.
+Fields are pieces of data attached to a row.
+Fields and columns are the same thing.
 They are defined similar to `KEY`:
 ```javascript <!-- embed:../test/dynamodb/unit-test-dynamodb-doc.js:scope:ModelWithFields -->
 class ModelWithFields extends db.Model {
   static FIELDS = {